On the street, China's Jingdong aims to steal march on Alibaba

 "For higher value purchases, customers are going to Jingdong rather than Taobao or Tmall.
 Why?
 Because Jingdong will take responsibility," said Wang, referring to Jingdong's purchase-to-delivery model.

-Alibaba has said it plans to partner up with delivery service firms and invest $16 billion in logistics and support by 2020.
+Alibaba has said it plans to partner up with delivery service firms and invest $16 billion (£9.86 billion) in logistics and support by 2020.

 "E-commerce is logistics," said Frank Lavin, CEO of Export Now, which supports international brands selling online in China through Alibaba's Tmall.